Ramsay Memorial Fellowships Trust

 • Trust actively encourages applications from under-represented groups

-• Long-established program with prestigious alumni network
+• Long-established programme with prestigious alumni network

 🎯 You've done the research.
 Now write an application they can't refuse.